Rizwan-Hasan/Flask-URL-Shortener-Application/README.md

 # Flask Url Shortener Application

-It's a url shortening service web app built using Flask.
-It uses MySql for database and also has Redis caching.
+It's a URL shortening service web app built using Flask.
+It uses the base26 algorithm (derived from base62) for shortening URL, MySQL for database, and also Redis caching.

 ## Database Schema